Science Olympiad Regional Tournament

 Madison Regional Competition

 Edgewood College hosts the Madison Regional Science Olympiad competition each year in February.
-In 2020, the event will be held on Saturday, February 1st.
+In 2022, the event will be held on Saturday, February 5th, if it is deemed safe to do so by the College, given where the country will stand at that time in regards to Covid.
 Teams from South Central Wisconsin compete at Edgewood for seats at the Wisconsin State Tournament.
 About 150 gifted, talented, and enthusiastic high school students converge on the Sonderegger Science Center to showcase their accomplishments in science, engineering, and technology.
 The competition is intense yet friendly and everyone leaves a winner.

 If you are interested in joining Science Olympiad or volunteering at the Edgewood Regional, please contact Jeanne Benink, Edgewood College Program Coordinator for Science Outreach, at email@example.com